zman64/calculator/README.md

 ## Overview
 This is a simple and clean calculator built using JavaScript.
 It features a clear, user-friendly interface that allows you to perform basic mathematical operations: addition, subtraction, multiplication, and division.
 It was designed with an emphasis on readability and clean code.

+## Live Demo
+Click [here](https://your-username.github.io/your-repo-name/) to see the live demo of the calculator.

 ![Calculator App Screenshot](images/calculator-screenshot.png)

 ## Code Highlights